Erix4/physcalc/README.md

 1. Profile: piecewise set of parametric equations which describes the entire movement

-2. Piece: a single parametric equation within the profile, with a set of corresponding derivate parametric equations, derived until further derivates are zero
+2. Piece: a single parametric equation within the profile, with a set of corresponding derivative parametric equations, derived until further derivates are zero

 3. Para: a single parametric equation, at some level of derivation within the piece